-Low Alcohol Concentration National Culture Change
+Low Blood Alcohol Concentration of Drivers - A Safer Approach National Culture Change

-This policy supersedes Position/Policy Statements: #58 - Impairment at Low Alcohol Concentrations #93 -- 0.08 BAC Standard #100 - Alcohol Impairment Concentrations
+This policy supersedes Position/Policy Statements: #58 - Impairment at Low Alcohol Concentrations #93 - 0.08 BAC Standard #100 - Alcohol Impairment Concentrations

 Impairment from alcohol begins with the first drink.
 With more knowledge around this fact, people can make safer decisions and reduce crash risk.
-Therefore, the National Safety Council supports a national education campaign to inform Americans that impairment begins with the first drink.
+Therefore, the National Safety Council supports a national education campaign to inform informing Americans that impairment begins with the first drink of alcohol.
+When individuals have a better understanding of this, they can make safer, more informed decisions.

-The National Safety Council also supports efforts by states to lower the legal alcohol limit for motor vehicle operators in the United States.
+The National Safety Council also supports intermediate transition efforts by states to lower the legal alcohol limit for motor vehicle operators in the United States.

 Fatal crashes involving alcohol-impaired drivers fell significantly through the 1980s and early 1990s as effective laws were passed and enforced, and strong educational campaigns were executed nationwide.
 However, progress has stalled.
 Since then there has been no further reduction in the proportion of deaths in crashes involving alcohol.
-Drivers at or above the 0.081 legal limit have been involved in one-third of fatal crashes for the past 20 years.
+Drivers at or above the 0.081 legal limit have been involved in one third of fatal crashes for the past 20 years.
 To reduce this toll, additional significant efforts are needed.
-The legal impaired alcohol concentration driving limit in all states is 0.08.
-However, research shows that for the majority of drivers, driving performance has already deteriorated significantly by the time they reach this level.
-In order to reduce alcohol-involved crash rates, there is a need to educate the American public about the safety effects of low alcohol concentration levels in order to facilitate culture change.
+The general legal impaired proscribed alcohol concentration driving limit for motor vehicle operators in all states is 0.08, except for was lowered in Utah that lowered it to .05 in 2019, independent of all other states that specify a higher concentration. {moved to next page} We saw sSignificant reductions in alcohol-involved crashes were observed in the 1980s with national strategies such as lowering the legal driving limit to 0.08 proscribed alcohol concentration, increasing the minimum legal drinking age to 21, and instituting educational campaigns about drinking and driving. {moved from below} Drivers with alcohol concentrations at or above 0.08 have remained are involved in about one-third of all traffic fatalities in the U.S., which equates to about approximately 10,000 lives lost every year. {moved from below} However, rResearch shows that for the majority of drivers, driving performance has already deteriorated from deteriorates when alcohol concentrations are below significantly by the time they reach this level limit as well.
+In order to reduce alcohol-involved crash rates, there is a continued need to educate the American public about the safety effects of low alcohol concentrations levels in order to facilitate culture change.
 There is some evidence that targeting lower alcohol concentrations also reduces the incidence of driving at higher alcohol concentrations.